mikependon/RepoDB.NET/_posts/2020-04-06-what-will-make-you-choose-repodb-over-dapper.md

 ###### Experience

 It is more easier and faster to develop the code snippets with RepoDb.
-It has a rich feature sets which can be used right-away (ie: 2nd-Layer Cache, Fluent Methods).
+It has a rich feature sets which can be used right-away (i.e.: 2nd-Layer Cache, Fluent Methods).
 It will help you as a developer deliver more code snippets in fast and clean manner.

 ###### Features